grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

 ---
 weight: 100
-title: Executing k6 scripts with TestRun CRD
+title: Run k6 scripts with TestRun CRD
 ---

-# Executing k6 scripts with TestRun CRD
+# Run k6 scripts with TestRun CRD

+This guide covers how you can configure your k6 scripts to run using the k6 operator.

 ## Defining test scripts

-There are several ways to configure scripts in `TestRun` CRD.
-#The operator utilises `ConfigMap`s and `LocalFile` to serve test scripts to the jobs.
-To upload your own test script, run the following command to configure through `ConfigMap`:
+There are several ways to configure scripts in the `TestRun` CRD.
+The operator uses `ConfigMap` and `LocalFile` to serve test scripts to the jobs.

 ### ConfigMap

-The main way to configure script is to create a ConfigMap with the script contents:
+The main way to configure a script is to create a `ConfigMap` with the script contents:

 ```bash
 kubectl create configmap my-test --from-file /path/to/my/test.js